Deirror/Calcexpr/README.md

 | `delete <function id>` | Deletes a function based on an *ID* |
 | `solve <function id> <argumnets>`| Based on an *ID*, the corresponding function is solved with the passed arguments and the syntax is *ID f(arguments)*, where *ID* is found by typing command `show all`, f **must** match the function name and *arguments* are just numbers |

-And of course the operators:
+And of course the operators
 -

 Note that each operator **must** be enclosed by *brackets*.